PAT Testing Articles

 How to PAT Test

 In this article, we will demonstrate how to PAT test some common appliances.
-We've turned to Google to provide us with a list of the top 10 appliances that people are seeking guidance on how to PAT test ...
+From kettles and TVs to laptops and phone chargers, this article will provide a guide on how to PAT test these frequently queried items.

 Read more